uwePhillPhelps/IAP-2024/Tutorials/Part 1/3 - Processing MIDI Input.md

 ## Exercise 4: Filter Control

-Lets now have a go at using a second callback function, this time for the modulation wheel.
+Lets now have a go at using a second callback function, this time for the modulation wheel, we will adapt this to control the Aserve built-in low pass filter.

 Firstly in our IAP.h file we need to un-comment the callback function for modwheel events.